Nintendo: 2011–2016: Nintendo 3DS, Wii U, and mobile ventures

 On 11 July 2015, Iwata died of bile duct cancer, and after a couple of months in which Miyamoto and Takeda jointly operated the company, Tatsumi Kimishima was named as Iwata's successor on 16 September 2015.
-As part of the management's restructuring, Miyamoto and Takeda were respectively named creative and technological advisors.
+As part of the management's restructuring, Miyamoto and Takeda were named creative and technological advisors, respectively.
 The financial losses caused by the Wii U, along with Sony's intention to release its video games to other platforms such as smart TVs, motivated Nintendo to rethink its strategy concerning the production and distribution of its properties.
 In 2015, Nintendo formalized agreements with DeNA and Universal Parks & Resorts to extend its presence to smart devices and amusement parks respectively.

 In March 2016, Nintendo's first mobile app for the iOS and Android systems, Miitomo, was released.
 Since then, Nintendo has produced other similar apps, such as Super Mario Run, Fire Emblem Heroes, Animal Crossing: Pocket Camp, Mario Kart Tour, and Pokémon Go, the last being developed by Niantic and having generated $115 million in revenue for Nintendo.
-The theme park area Super Nintendo World opened at Universal Studios Japan in 2020.
 In March 2016, the loyalty program My Nintendo replaced Club Nintendo.
 The NES Classic Edition was released in November 2016.
 The console is a version of the NES based on emulation, HDMI, and the Wii remote.
 Its successor, the Super NES Classic Edition, was released in September 2017.
 By October 2018, around ten million units of both consoles combined had been sold worldwide.

-2017–present: Nintendo Switch and expansion to other media
+2017–2024: Nintendo Switch and expansion to other media

 The Wii U's successor in the eighth generation of video game consoles, the Nintendo Switch, was released in March 2017.
 The Switch features a hybrid design as a home and handheld console, Joy-Con controllers that each contain an accelerometer and gyroscope, and the simultaneous wireless networking of up to eight consoles.
 To expand its library, Nintendo entered alliances with several third-party and independent developers; by February 2019, more than 1,800 Switch games had been released.
-Worldwide sales of the Switch exceeded 55 million units by March 2020.
-In April 2018, the Nintendo Labo line was released, consisting of cardboard accessories that interact with the Switch and the Joy-Con controllers.
-More than one million units of the Nintendo Labo Variety Kit were sold in its first year on the market.
+The Switch has shipped over 150 million units worldwide as of December 2024, becoming the third-best selling console of all time behind the PlayStation 2 and Nintendo DS.
+It is also Nintendo's most successful home console to date, surpassing the Wii's 101.6 million units.

 In 2018, Shuntaro Furukawa replaced Kimishima as company president, and in 2019, Doug Bowser succeeded Nintendo of America president Reggie Fils-Aimé.
 In April 2019, Nintendo formed an alliance with Tencent to distribute the Nintendo Switch in China starting in December.